© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows on West Anstey Common is a scheduled monument protected by Historic England under reference 1002570.
 View the official record →

-Two round barrows on West Anstey Common is a Bronze Age funerary monument located on the moorland of West Anstey in Devon.
+Two round barrows on West Anstey Common is a Scheduled Ancient Monument consisting of two Bronze Age burial mounds situated on the open moorland of West Anstey Common in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002570.

 Two round barrows on West Anstey Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002570.